EOEPCA/resource-registration/docs/design/overview.md

 - Metadata registration into Resource Discovery service
 - Data registration into Data Access services for data retrieval and visualisation

-The Resource Registration building-block is a companion to Resource Discovery in terms of satisfying the ingestion of the resource types supported by Resource Discovery.
+The Resource Registration Building Block is a companion to Resource Discovery in terms of satisfying the ingestion of the resource types supported by Resource Discovery.
 Thus, it provides a RESTful service interface for registration of all the Resource Types supported by the Resource Discovery Building Block.

 The proposed architecture for the building block is presented in the following figure.
 Compared to the design originally presented in the [System Architecture document](https://eoepca.readthedocs.io/projects/architecture/), the following changes are introduced to fit the Resource Registration well into the overall architecture of the building blocks: